MichelGrimaldi/ElectricShocker/README.md

 **3D representation of the device**

+## Description

-**The device is based on four main common electronic components that can easily be found on online sales sites :**
+The device is based on four main common electronic components that can easily be found on online sales sites as follow:

 ![](images/battery.png)